Moremar/IT_tutorials/Docker/README.md

 ```

 Then we start the MongoDB container using the public `mongo` image.
-No port needs to be exposed because only the frontend container will access it, and it will share a network.
+No port needs to be exposed because only the frontend container and the MongoDB console container will access it, and they will share a network.
 To have data persistence even after MongoDB container is removed, we store its data in a named volume.
 We use environment variables for authentication (user and password).
 ```commandline